scoconno/scoconno.github.io/self/introduction/start.md

 1. Read the syllabus carefully.
 Course policies vary by professors, sometimes significantly.
 I don't allow make-ups, but other professors do.
 You need to understand the policies that govern this course and understand what is required of you.

-2. Read my introduction to the course content below.
+2. Read my introduction to the course content.

 3. Familiarize yourself with Blackboard and the course website.

 3. Contact me if you have questions about the policies.

-4. Complete our first topic by clicking 'materials' in week 1 in Blackboard.

-5. Complete the assignments.

 ## Broken links